EAI Pilot Tools Web Application

 Most performance calculations start with determining the actual pressure altitude the aircraft is operating.
-This is referenced against the ISA 1013 hPa pressure level.
+This is referenced against the ISA 1013 hPa (29.92 inHg) pressure level.
 The current pressure lapse rate is also taken into account for the conversion to density altitude.
 Should you have requested a METAR beforehand those values will be shown here including the station ID.
 Tapping that ID brings you back to the METAR/TAF page.

-To correct for the mostly non-standard temperature at the current pressure altitude, we apply a correction factor of 120 ft for every degree the OAT deviates from the ISA temp at that altitude.
-Remember that in ISA the temperature decreases 1.98 °C and pressure drops 1 inHg per 1000 ft.
+To correct for the mostly non-standard temperature at the current pressure altitude, a correction factor of 120 ft is applied for every degree the OAT deviates from the ISA temp at that altitude.

 All aircraft have a published demonstrated maximum crosswind limitation which is determined during the test and or certification flights of the aircraft.
 Pilots should adhere to this limit.
 This calculator shows crosswind and headwind component with regards to the selected runway heading and wind speed / direction, the prefilled values shown in the ID are taken from the last METAR/TAF you requested.

-For quick W&B assessments we wrote this generic unit-less calculator for two and four seat aircraft.
-Just fill in the grey fields and use a point (.) for decimals and zero (0) for empty fields.
+For quick W/M & B assessments we wrote this generic unit-less calculator for two and four seat aircraft.
+Just fill in the grey fields and use a point (.) for decimals and leave the zero (0) for any empty fields.
 This should work most of the time.
 Landing weight and balance has been added too.

-These tools helps you with completing the navigation flight log.
-With calculators for estimated True Air Speed which includes distance to horizon and Mach number, a pre-flight Heading, Wind Correction Angles, Ground Speed and Course Deviation calculator.
+These tools assist you with completing the navigation flight log.
+With calculators for precision True Air Speed which includes distance to horizon and Mach number, a pre-flight Heading, Wind Correction Angles, Ground Speed and Course Deviation calculator.
 Complimented with a calculator to obtain the reverse: your Course and Ground Speed during flight.
 We also included a Coriolis calculator as this really does affect our flight too, as little as it may be.

 Our Time, Speed & Distance tool calculates any combination of these.
 Helpful for fuel and diversion requirements.
 The Fuel Consumption tool is unit-less and is ideal for calculating fuel required per leg in minutes or hours flight time for your navigation log.